nikki-05/nikki-05/README.md

 - 🔭 I’m currently pursuing a Bachelor of Technology in Computer Science and Engineering
 - 👯 I want to collaborate on open-source projects, especially web development-related ones.
 - 📫 How to reach me: [nikitatewari1633@gmail.com]
+- I believe its never too late to start..

 ## 🛠️ Skills